-Dinner: A traditional, Old South Christmas dinner will be at the hotel, featuring Chef Lynn Johnson who teaches recipes and cooking techniques.
+Dinner: A traditional, Old South Christmas dinner will be at the hotel.

 Breakfast: A buffet breakfast is served beginning at 6:30 a.m. in the hotel dining room.

 Morning: Programs about Natchez history and architecture and decorative arts by two highly regarded professionals.
 Attend a concert of seasonal music at Trinity Episcopal Church.

 Lunch: Lunch will be at Magnolia Hall, the last mansion built before the Civil War.
 A guided visit of the mansion follows the buffet luncheon.

 Dinner: Dinner is on your own in one of Natchez's many renowned restaurants.
 Pick from top-rated, high quality cuisine and wine to down-home comfort food, all delicious.
 Road Scholar staff will assist with recommendations.